jtatman/jtatman/README.md

-- 👋 Hi, I’m @jtatman
+- 👋 Hi, I’m @jtatman, the smurfyknuckles voyager
 - 👀 I’m interested in python, java, go, data munging, cryptography, cryptocurrency, and dashboards
-- 🌱 I’m currently learning go, rust, typescript
+- 🌱 I’m currently learning go, and typescript
 - 💞️ I’m looking to collaborate on python projects that need help
 - 📫 How to reach me? @tatmantech, on twitter and slack